rcmjr/wyndsor/README.md

   background: blue;
 }
 ```
-There is a setting that modifies how wyndsor interprets the `important` and `!important` flags, to learn more see the Customizing Wyndsor section.
+There is a setting that modifies how wyndsor interprets the `important` and `!important` flags, to learn more see the <a href="#4-customizing-wyndsor">Customizing Wyndsor</a> section.
 <br>
 <br>